Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 // 这个值在编译时计算,直接嵌入代码

-You might think, what is the difference?
-Isn't it just adding the constexpr keyword?
+You might think, what's the difference?
+Isn't it just adding a constexpr keyword?

 The difference is huge!
-In the first version, the division operation has to be executed every time the function is called.
-Division is a relatively slow operation on many MCUs, potentially requiring dozens of clock cycles.
+In the first version, the division operation is executed every time the function is called.
+Division is a relatively slow operation on many MCUs, potentially taking dozens of clock cycles.

 In the second version, the compiler calculates the result at compile time.
-In the final machine code, DIVISOR is simply a constant written directly into the code, requiring no computation at all.
-This is a massive advantage for embedded systems—it saves CPU time and makes code execution time predictable (which is crucial for real-time systems).
+In the final machine code, DIVISOR is just a constant, written directly into the code without any calculation.
+This is a huge advantage for embedded systems—it saves CPU time and makes execution time predictable (important for real-time systems).

-Even better, you can write very complex constexpr functions, including loops, conditional logic, and so on.
-As long as the parameters are known at compile time, the compiler can calculate the result.
-This allows you to move a lot of configuration calculations to compile time, rather than computing them on every boot.
+Even better, you can write very complex constexpr functions, including loops, conditional branching, etc. As long as the parameters are known at compile time, the compiler can calculate the result.
+This allows you to offload a lot of configuration calculation to compile time, rather than calculating it every time the system starts.

 Practical Tips

-After covering so much theory, let's look at some practical tips.
-These are techniques I have used in actual projects that genuinely improve code quality without impacting performance.
+We've covered a lot of theory; now let's look at some practical tips.
+These are techniques I have used in actual projects that genuinely improve code quality without affecting performance.

 1. Use Inline Functions Instead of Macros

 Macros are a relic of the C era.
-In C++, in most cases, you should replace macros with inline functions.
+In C++, in most cases, you should use inline functions instead of macros.

 // 不推荐:宏没有类型检查